jtleek/jtleek.github.io/alumni.md

 <div style="float: left; margin-right:15px">
     <img src="../images/jaffe.jpg"/>
 </div>
 [Andrew Jaffe](http://www.aejaffe.com/) (Ph.D.
-2011, advised by Dani Fallin) is now an Investigator at the Lieber Institute for Brain Development.
-He built software for [variably methylated regions](http://www.biostat.jhsph.edu/~ajaffe/code/vmrFinder.R) and [gene set bagging](http://www.biomedcentral.com/1471-2105/14/360).
+2011, advised by Dani Fallin)  He built software for [variably methylated regions](http://www.biostat.jhsph.edu/~ajaffe/code/vmrFinder.R) and [gene set bagging](http://www.biomedcentral.com/1471-2105/14/360).
+He is now an Investigator at the Lieber Institute for Brain Development where he runs a group of computational genomics investigators and continues to collaborate with us in the Leek group.